dy/sprae/readme.md

 > DOM microhydration with `:` attributes.

-_Sprae_ is minimal essential alternative to [alpine](https://github.com/alpinejs/alpine), [petite-vue](https://github.com/vuejs/petite-vue) or [template-parts](https://github.com/github/template-parts) with enhanced ergonomics.
+_Sprae_ is minimal essential progressive enhancement framework, an alternative to [alpine](https://github.com/alpinejs/alpine), [petite-vue](https://github.com/vuejs/petite-vue) or [template-parts](https://github.com/github/template-parts) with enhanced ergonomics.<br/>
 It enables simple markup logic without JS.
 Perfect for small websites or prototypes.
+See [justification](#justification) for more info.

 ## Install